RedwoodTEQ/GeoSensePlus-WebApp/design-notes.md

 - Need to set up a proxy config for the local backend server.

-- When there's an error from the http request, both panes in the state directly page should be cleared, and the right pane show the error message
+- When there's an error from the http request, both panes in the state directly page should be cleared, the error will be displayed using snackbar

+- All the UI should be based angular material (v20)

 ### Testing Strategy